eslint/eslint/docs/rules/indent.md

 This rule has an object option:

+* `"ignoredNodes"` can be used to disable indentation checking for any AST node.
+This accepts an array of [selectors](/docs/developer-guide/selectors.md).
+If an AST node is matched by any of the selectors, the indentation of tokens which are direct children of that node will be ignored.
+This can be used as an escape hatch to relax the rule if you disagree with the indentation that it enforces for a particular syntactic pattern.
 * `"SwitchCase"` (default: 0) enforces indentation level for `case` clauses in `switch` statements
 * `"VariableDeclarator"` (default: 1) enforces indentation level for `var` declarators; can also take an object to define separate rules for `var`, `let` and `const` declarations.
 It can also be `"first"`, indicating all the declarators should be aligned with the first declarator.
 * `"outerIIFEBody"` (default: 1) enforces indentation level for file-level IIFEs.
 This can also be set to `"off"` to disable checking for file-level IIFEs.